Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How Long Does The AP French Exam Take To Complete?

-How Long Is Each Section Of The AP French Exam?
+How Long Is Each Section of The AP French Exam?

 The first section is divided into two parts: Multiple-Choice and Multiple-Choice with Audio.
-The first one, which consists of basic multiple-choice (30 questions), takes 40 minutes and accounts for 23% of your score.
+The first one, which consists of basic multiple-choice problems (30 questions), takes 40 minutes and accounts for 23% of your score.

-Practicing with a French language app can really help prepare you for section II of the AP French exam.
+👉 Practicing with a French language app can really help prepare you for section II of the AP French exam.
 French lessons from programs such as Rocket Languages or Rosetta Stone include simulated conversations to help improve your French vocabulary and get you ready for the free response portion of the AP exam.

 How Many Breaks Are There During The AP French Exam?

-There is one scheduled break during the AP French exam, between Section I and Section II.
-Sometimes, there are unscheduled breaks, too, but no matter the type, you aren’t allowed to use your phone, consult a textbook, speak to other students or teachers about the exam, or utilize any electronic devices.
+You aren’t allowed to use your phone, consult a textbook, speak to other students or teachers about the exam, or utilize any electronic devices.
 You must also stay in the exam building.

 Tips For Learning French

-Use it or lose it.
-Don’t leave your skills in the classroom!
+👉 Use it or lose it.
+Don’t leave your skills in the classroom.
 Speak French to yourself as you go about your daily activities, seek out people who can help you practice, and make it a habit to speak, listen to, read, or write French every day (apart from where you’re learning it in school).

-Utilize all your resources.
+👉 Utilize all your resources.
 Ask your teacher if there are clubs or groups you can join that focus on speaking French.
 Search your streaming services for movies and music in foreign languages to develop your “ear” for the way it sounds and to get a handle on some of the ways the language is used in real life.

 Example of French language app

-Know when to use conversational vs. academic tone.
-This is important on the AP French exam, especially!
-If you’re crafting an email reply, you’re going to want to use different language nuances than if you’re speaking casually with someone.
+👉 Know when to use conversational vs. academic tone.
+This is important on the AP French exam, especially If you’re crafting an email reply, you’re going to want to use different language nuances than if you’re speaking casually with someone.
 Practice both types of communication in your studies.
 French language apps such as Babbel can help you with this.

-Practice your accent.
+👉 Practice your accent.
 French is one of those languages where the accent is key.
 Practice your ascending and descending tones and try to match native speakers’ flow.

-Watch videos.
+👉 Watch videos.
 For visual learners, watching French videos is extremely important.
 This will help you pick up the language much faster.
 You can utilize French YouTube videos or use language apps that include videos of native French speakers (like Busuu and Babbel, for example).

 Conclusion